aberan/js-accordian/README.md

 	};
 })( foo ); //functions

-//object containing any options that should be set var args = {
+//object containing the arguments for the accordian var args = {
 	el: $('.accordian'),
 	callback: functions.callback,
 	post: functions.post
 };

-var options = {
+//object containing any options that should be set var options = {
 	duration: 500
 };